samjones00/docs/docs/_documentation/Service-return-types.md

 }
 ```

-Alternatively you can return a naked response by returning it as a `string`, e.g:
+Alternatively you can return a naked Value Type response by returning it as a `string`, e.g:

 ```csharp
 public object Any(MyRequest request) => "1";